-ARTICLE II.
+ARTICLE 2.
 Members

 Section 1.
 Classes of Members.
-There shall be three classes of membership in the Association: Members, Honorary Members and Organizational Members.
+There shall be three classes of membership in the Association: Full Members, Honorary Members, and Associate Members.
 The eligibility requirements and rights of each class of Members shall be as follows:

-Members: Any individual who is interested in the advancement of variable star work and kindred subjects shall be eligible to become a Member.
-Upon application and payment of dues, in such amounts as shall be determined by the Board of Directors from time to time, such persons shall become Members.
-Members shall pay annual dues, may serve as officers or Directors of the Association, and are entitled to vote on Association affairs.
+Full Members: Any individual shall be eligible to become a Full Member.
+Upon application and payment of dues such persons shall become a Full Member.
+Full Members are subject to dues as described in Article 2 Section 3 (Dues).
+Full Members may serve as Officers of the Association, may serve as Directors of the Association, and are entitled to vote on Association affairs.
+The Board of Directors may define subclasses of Full Members, which may have different dues.

 Honorary Members: The Board of Directors may elect any individual as an Honorary Member in recognition of such individual’s distinguished contribution to astronomy.
 The Secretary shall notify such individual of his/her eligibility to become an Honorary Member and he/she shall become so upon notifying the Secretary of acceptance.
-Honorary Members shall not be liable for the payment of dues and shall not be eligible to serve as an officer of the Association, but may serve on the Board of Directors and may vote on Association affairs.
+Honorary Members shall not be liable for the payment of dues and shall not be eligible to serve as an Officer of the Association, but may serve on the Board of Directors and may vote on Association affairs.

-Organizational Members: Corporations and other entities desirous of encouraging the work of the Association may become Organizational Members.
-Organizational Members do not pay dues, may not hold office or serve on the Board of Directors, and are not entitled to vote on Association affairs.
+Associate Members: Any individual who meets the eligibility criteria established by the Board of Directors may become an Associate Member of the Association.
+Upon application, approval, and payment of dues such persons shall become an Associate Member.
+Associate Members shall not be eligible to serve as Officers of the Association, shall not be eligible to serve as Directors of the Association, and shall not be entitled to vote on Association affairs.
+The Board of Directors shall determine the dues for Associate Members, as well as the eligibility requirements and duration of such memberships.

 Section 2.
 Voting rights.
-Each Member and Honorary Member is entitled to one vote on each matter submitted to a vote of the Members.
-Members shall be entitled to vote to elect the elected Directors and on all other matters on which corporate members are entitled to vote under the nonprofit corporation laws of the Commonwealth of Massachusetts.
+Each Full Member or Honorary Member is entitled to one vote on each matter submitted to a vote of the Members.
+Such Members shall be entitled to vote to elect the Elected Directors and on all other matters on which corporate members are entitled to vote under the nonprofit corporation laws of the Commonwealth of Massachusetts.

 Section 3.
 Dues.
-The Board of Directors shall determine the dues for each class of Member.
-Dues notice will be sent at the end of the fiscal year for the following fiscal year.
-Changes in dues will be announced at the Annual Meeting of the Association.
-The Board may from time to time define subclasses of membership, which may have different annual dues.
+The Board of Directors shall determine the dues for each class or subclass of Member.
+Members shall pay dues on an annual basis, with payments due on the annual anniversary of their membership start date.
+Dues notice will be sent prior to the membership anniversary date.
+Dues may not be paid more than 60 days in advance of the anniversary date.
+The Board of Directors may alter the dues rate annually.
+Changes in dues will be announced at the Annual Meeting of the Members and will take effect thereafter.
 In exceptional cases, the Executive Director may exempt any Member from the obligation to pay dues during a limited period, if the Executive Director deems it to be in the best interest of the Association.

 Section 4.
 Term and Termination of Membership.
-Members may continue as such for as long as they pay the required dues before the end of the calendar year, unless their membership is terminated by the Board.
-The Board, by affirmative vote of two-thirds of all of the members of the Board, may expel a Member, Honorary Member or Organizational Member if the Board determines, in its sole discretion, that it is in the interest of the Association to expel such Member.
+Members may continue as such for as long as they pay the required dues, unless their membership is terminated by the Board.
+The Board, by affirmative vote of two-thirds of all of the members of the Board, may expel a Member if the Board determines, in its sole discretion, that it is in the interest of the Association to expel such Member.
 Upon termination of membership, a pro-rated amount of any pre-paid dues will be returned to the Member.
 Any Member whose membership is terminated for failure to pay dues may reapply for membership.